 The Parkinson's Disease Center and Movement Disorders Clinic (PDCMDC) at Baylor College of Medicine has long been recognized as one of the world's leading clinical and research institutions with primary focus on Parkinson's disease and other movement disorders.
 The PDCMDC, founded in 1977 by

 Our highly regarded movement disorders fellowship program has trained numerous physicians and researchers, many of whom have become internationally recognized leaders in the field of movement disorders.
 The clinic's 12,000 patient visits per year and a database of more than 35,000 individual patients and videos provide a powerful resource for effective recruitment into clinical trials and other research studies.
-The PDCMDC has been recognized as the Center of Excellence by the National Parkinson Foundation and the Huntington's Disease Society of America.
+The PDCMDC has been recognized as the Center of Excellence by the Parkinsonís Foundation, Tourette Association of America, and the Huntington's Disease Society of America.

-The PDCMDC, located on the 9th floor of the Baylor College of Medicine Medical Center, McNair Campus, includes academic, clinical, laboratory, and administrative facilities, as well as the Experimental Therapeutics Center, which provides a setting for clinical research into novel medical and surgical therapeutic interventions.
-The PDCMDC is also world renown for its basic and translational science research, conducted at the Laboratory for Integrative Functional Genomics in the Duncan Neurological Research Institute.
+The PDCMDC, located on the 9th floor of the Baylor St. Lukeís Medical Center at the McNair Campus, includes academic, clinical, laboratory, and administrative facilities, as well as the Experimental Therapeutics Center, which provides a setting for clinical research into novel medical and surgical therapeutic interventions.
+The PDCMDC is also world renowned for its basic and translational science research, conducted at the Laboratory for Integrative Functional Genomics in the Duncan Neurological Research Institute.
 The clinical findings and scientific discoveries at the PDCMDC have resulted in over a thousand peer-reviewed publications and fifty different books.
 The location of the PDCMDC in the hub of the Texas Medical Center, the world's largest medical complex, allows for easy access to many other clinical and research facilities and fosters fruitful collaboration with scientists at Baylor and at other clinical and research institutions.